NumEconCopenhagen/projects-2024-anna-signe-og-klara/README.md

 2. Data project.
 We fetch data from **Danish Statistics** on **movie theatre data** and compare the production of movies and the tickets sold between Denmark, the US and the EU-28 (excluding Denmark).
 3. Model project.
 We model a Heckscher-Ohlin model using trade between Denmark and China as an example, to analyze the effects on welfare when opening the economy to trade.
 4. Exam project.
 We solve the three problems given in the exam; Production economy and CO2 taxation, Career choice model and Barycentric interpolation.

+In terms of use of AI tools:
+We have used AI tools to substantiate our apporaches, in terms of problem solving, optimizing code and structuring the general setup.